 Bachelor's Degree in Electronic Engineering Technology

 A bachelor's degree program in electronic technology or electronic engineering technology with an electronic communications track covers the lifespan of an electronic device, from design and development to repair.
 Students learn to test and troubleshoot electronic equipment through hands-on experiences and laboratory work.
-Some electronics communication bachelor's degree programs take five years to complete; for some programs, prospective students are expected to have completed an associate program in engineering technology or be a high school graduate with a background in physics and chemistry.

 Students in bachelor's degree programs are able to focus studies in everything from communications to microprocessors to digital signal processing.
 Commonly offered courses include: